rafay/bia-field-support/README.md

    npm run test
    ```
 #### Following assumptions were made while working on this task
-> Data that needs to be shown in UI will actually come from backend, so manupulating/processing data in UI was skipped.
-(I believe heavy calculations and manupulation of data should happen on server side).
-Hence, went with data stored in assets directory which can be readily bound to UI.
+> Data that needs to be shown in UI will be populated locally from source file as shared in the proplem task.
+Before they application starts to load any page, the data from source file is manupulated for easing query process by applying proper aggregation/group of data by acadmyId, serialNumber and average percentage discharge value.

 > For the purpose of  simplicity, used table structure for UI.

 #### Further enhancement anticipations
+> The heavy lifting of calculating average battery usage shall be moved to backend and served through API directly rather than having complex calculations on front end.

 > The Dashboard page shows List of academies having issues with assets (in this case Batteries).
 But, this can be easily extended to issues with other assets as well.
 Ex: Tablets, Laptops, Projectors etc.

 > Initial landing page Dashboard can have graphical representation of issues based on various types of assets.
->
->